-An Initial Study evaluating the potential environmental impacts of this project was prepared in accordance with the California Environmental Quality Act (CEQA).
-The Initial Study found that the proposed project would result in potential impacts in the areas of Biological Resources, Cultural Resources, Geology & Soils, Greenhouse Gases, Hazards and

-Hazardous Materials, Transportation/Traffic and Tribal Cultural Resources, and contains mitigation measures reducing the identified impacts to a level of less than significant.
+An Initial Study evaluating the potential environmental impacts of this project was prepared in accordance with CEQA.
+The Initial Study found that the proposed project would result in potential impacts in the areas of Biological Resources, Cultural Resources, Geology & Soils, Greenhouse Gases, Hazards and Hazardous Materials, Transportation/Traffic and Tribal Cultural Resources, and contains mitigation measures reducing the identified impacts to a level of less than significant.